(Please watch the Grand Manan 1- minute Travel Video PostCard at the end of this post)

 Then there’s dinner at the Whale Cove Cottages where the best thing is to sit on an Adirondack chair with a pre-dinner drink, overlooking the sea and setting sun, looking forward to a fresh salmon meal in their restaurant.

-Thoroughly modern and well-equipped ferries run from Blacks Harbour at the southern tip of New Brunswick and make the crossing in about an hour in a half.
-It costs about $55.00 with a car and two passengers.
+Thoroughly modern and well-equipped ferries run from Blacks Harbor at the southern tip of New Brunswick and make the crossing in about an hour and a half.
+If you’re just visiting New Brunswick, it costs about $55.00 to cross with your rental car and two passengers.

 There’s lots to be said about this small island.
 But the people say it best: “Close enough for a visit…far enough to make a difference.”